 When you meet with a personal injury lawyer, they should explain your rights, provide advice, and potentially represent you in court.
 A personal injury lawyer can explain how an accident or different legal issues affect a person’s rights.
 This can vary from state to state.

 They can also walk a client through the system to help them understand complicated legal procedures, interpret medical and insurance information, and navigate the paperwork required in personal injury cases.
 A personal injury case may not always result in a trial.
 However, some cases do go to trial, and your personal injury lawyer can represent you and your case well.

 - Investigating Claims – Personal injury firms may have their investigators document the scene of an accident, develop theories about how the incident occurred, and interview witnesses.

-- Gathering Evidence – They may gather evidence to support the plaintiff’s claim, such as any police or incident report, witnesses or obtain witness statements, and pictures, property damage, camera footage, or other evidence.
+- Gathering Evidence – They may gather evidence to support the plaintiff’s claim, such as any police or incident report, witnesses, or obtain witness statements, and pictures, property damage, camera footage, or other evidence.

-- Negotiating with Insurance Companies – Lawyers can review your policy details and determine the maximum compensation level that may be available based on specific circumstances of your case.
+- Negotiating with Insurance Companies – Lawyers can review your policy details and determine the maximum compensation level that may be available based on the specific circumstances of your case.
 They may also take care of all communications with the insurance company.

-- Sending Demand Letters – They may send a demand letter to an insurance company after thorough investigation.
+- Sending Demand Letters – They may send a demand letter to an insurance company after a thorough investigation.
 A demand letter states the accident’s facts and demands a certain amount of damages for the injury that the defendant caused.

 - Preparing Pleadings – A personal injury lawyer may make a complaint against the defendant.
 This sets out the legal arguments regarding why the defendant is responsible and states damages the client is seeking.
 Generally, the defendant has 30 days from the receive date to prepare to answer it.